-Virtuous Bankers: a day in the life of the eighteenth-century Bank of England
+Virtuous Bankers: a day in the life of the late eighteenth-century Bank of England

 During the period from March 1783 to March 1784, the Bank of England conducted a year-long audit of its business.
 Over that year the internally-appointed Committee of Inspection visited all areas of the Bank, observing working practices and systems of organisation.
 They also interviewed a large number of senior and junior clerks.
 Their work resulted in an 80,000-word document that detailed the organisation and management of all departments within the Bank and made a series of recommendations for improvements in efficiency and security.